eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

 # Getting started with our PhotoEditor SDK for Android

-This document guides you through the process of integrating the PhotoEditorSDK into you Android application.
+This document guides you through the process of integrating the PhotoEditor SDK into you Android application.

 ## Prerequisites